 The Issue

 Installation of natural gas, ductless, inefficient direct heating equipment (DHE) has adverse energy, economic, environmental, and health implications.
-Inefficient heaters cause increased energy costs and greenhouse gas (GHG) emissions.
-They pose safety and health risks by using combustion air directly from the living space with inadequate ventilation of combustion products.
-An estimated 9% of California households rely on DHE for heating needs.
-The installation, performance, and operational characteristics of DHE remains poorly understood.
-This is a barrier for the design of targeted policies that avoids the adverse impacts of this equipment.
+Inefficient heaters cause increased energy costs and emissions.
+An estimated 15% of California households rely on DHE for heating needs.
+The installation, performance, and operational characteristics of DHE, as well as homeowners willingness to upgrade their currently installed DHE, are poorly understood.
+This is a barrier for the design of targeted programs that could avoid the adverse impacts of this equipment.

 Project Innovation

-This project will develop cost-effective strategies to increase adoption of high-efficiency direct heating equipment (DHE) in California, which will reduce natural gas use, environmental impacts, and safety and health risks from this equipment.
-Newer models of DHE include advanced technologies such as: electronic ignition, improved burners, improved heat exchanger designs, induced draft designs, condensing heat exchanger units, direct vent or sealed combustion, two-stage or modulating controls, improved air distribution, and improved controls.
-The team will develop strategies based on an assessment of the DHE market in California, laboratory and field evaluations, and policy and program modeling and analysis.
+This project will develop cost-effective strategies to increase adoption of high-efficiency direct heating equipment (DHE) in California, which will reduce natural gas use, resulting in energy, economic, and emissions benefits.
+Newer models of DHE include advanced technologies such as: electronic ignition, improved burners, improved heat exchanger designs, induced draft designs, multi-stage or modulating controls, improved air distribution, and improved controls.
+The team will develop strategies based on an assessment of the DHE market in California, laboratory and field evaluations, and program modeling and analysis.

 Project Goals